 Finally, a LEED inspector will visit your home and evaluate it.
 Once they complete the evaluation, they’ll tally up the points, award a home rating and add it to the national database of official LEED homes.

-Getting a LEED award will cost a bit of money and take several months, so why go through the process?
+Getting a LEED award will cost a bit of money upfront and can take several months, so why go through the process?
 Here are just a few benefits you can expect:

-- You can get federal and state tax credits for making energy efficient upgrades.
+- Federal and state tax credits for making energy efficient upgrades.
 To find out the incentives your state offers, visit the Database of State Incentives for Renewables and Efficiency.

-- You can reap the benefits of cost savings on monthly energy bills.
+- Reap the benefits of cost savings on monthly energy bills.

-- Renewable energy and energy efficient upgrades use little, if no energy created by burning fossil fuels – reducing your carbon footprint.
+- Renewable energy and energy efficient upgrades use little-to-no energy created by burning fossil fuels – reducing your carbon footprint.

-A younger generation of homebuyers that want to live more sustainably enter the housing market daily.
+A younger generation of home buyers who want to live more sustainably enter the housing market daily.
 Adding these modifications to your home now may increase its value later.
 Furthermore, making energy efficient upgrades to your home will help reduce your energy consumption, saving you money on your monthly bills.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.